“We you have more than you need, build a longer table, not a higher fence.” – Unknown

 “When you have more than you need, build a longer table, not a higher fence.”

 This powerful, anonymously authored quote presents a fundamental choice about how we live.
-It speaks directly to our response when we experience abundance, whether in wealth, knowledge, or opportunity.
+The saying “when you have more than you need, build a longer table, not a higher fence” speaks directly to our response when we experience abundance, whether in wealth, knowledge, or opportunity.
 Do we protect what we have, or do we share it?
 The imagery is simple yet profound.
 Consequently, it serves as a moral compass, guiding us toward generosity, community, and connection over fear and isolation.

 The Core Metaphor: Table vs. Fence

 The quote’s strength lies in its clear, contrasting metaphors.
 Each represents a distinct philosophy for engaging with the world.
-Understanding these symbols is the first step to internalizing the message.
+Understanding these symbols is the first step to internalizing the message behind the concept of building a longer table rather than a higher fence.

 Choosing the Higher Fence